KenKundert/quantiphy/README.rst

     >>> print(m.render(scale='lb'))
     5.5755 lb

+When converting to units that have scale factors, it is important to disable SI scale factors to avoid producing units that have two scale factors (ex: 1 mkm or one milli-kilo-meter).
+For example:

+    >>> d = Quantity('1 mm')
+    >>> print(d.render(scale='cm'))
+    100 mcm

+    >>> print(d.render(scale='cm', si=False))
+    100e-3 cm

-In an earlier example the units of time/temperature data were converted to normal SI units.
+In an earlier example the units of time and temperature data were converted to normal SI units.
 Presumably this make processing easier.
-Now, when producing output the units can be converted back if desired:
+Now, when producing output, the units can be converted back if desired:

 .. code-block:: python